jhofman/msd2017-notes/template/README.md

 Open the `template.tex` file and follow these three main steps:

-   1. Edit the lecture title
+   1. Edit the lecture title.
-   2. Edit your name and the date
+   2. Edit your name and the date.
-   3. Rename `uni.tex` to match your uni, edit the filename accordingly below, and put your notes in this file
+   3. Rename `uni.tex` to match your uni (e.g., `jmh2045.tex`), edit the filename accordingly below, and put your notes in this file.

 Then write your notes in the renamed `uni.tex` file.